eclipse-openj9/openj9-utils/jmin-jlink/README.md

 ---

-## Build and run with your changes

 ### Simple Sample App
-#### Build the hellomodule sample app
+#### The hellomodule sample app

-**HelloWorld.java**: contains main method and classes/methods/fields, some of which should be removed via minimization\
+- **HelloWorld.java**: contains main method and classes/methods/fields, some of which should be removed via minimization
-**ReferencedClass.java**: a class that is referenced in HelloWorld.java, so it should be included in the image\
+- **ReferencedClass.java**: a class that is referenced in HelloWorld.java, so it should be included in the image
-**UnusedClass.java**: a class that is not used in the sample app, so it should be removed from the image
+- **UnusedClass.java**: a class that is not used in the sample app, so it should be removed from the image

+#### Compile the hellomodule module
 ```
-javac -d out --module-path out src/module-info.java src/hellomodule/*.java
+<PATH_TO_JDK>/bin/javac \
+	-d build/modules/hellomodule \
+	src/module-info.java \
+	src/hellomodule/*.java
 ```

 #### Run the hellomodule sample app
+After compiling, run:
 ```
+<PATH_TO_JDK>/bin/java \
+	--module-path build/modules/hellomodule \
-java --module-path out --module hellomodule/hellomodule.HelloWorld
+	--module hellomodule/hellomodule.HelloWorld
 ```

 EXAMPLE OUTPUT: